OcifferAction/rollerblades/README.md

     volumes:
       - /var/docks/rollerblades:/config
     environment:
-      - HOST=plex.mynetwork.net
+      - HOST=*ENTER YOUR PLEX IP*
-      - TOKEN=ABC123def987xyz
+      - TOKEN=*ENTER YOUR PLEX TOKEN*
     restart: unless-stopped
     user: 1000:1000
     network_mode: bridge
 ```

-You'll note in both of these examples, I'm leveraging many of the defaults - https, port 32400, the 3600s sync interval, leaving Pride Month activated, default location for config file, etc. That's why so few options in use.
+You'll note in both of these examples, I'm leveraging many of the defaults - https, port 32400, the 3600s sync interval, leaving October and December activated, default location for config file, etc. That's why so few options in use.